awmckinley/config/modules/net.desk/README.md

-# Remote Desktop & Control
+# Remote Desktop

-Software for remote desktop access and control.
+Applications for remotely accessing and controlling computers over a network.